by Robert Stewart, Director

 Gregory Lee and Lauren Martinez have agreed to join the E.W.
 Scripps School of Journalism’s Professional Advisory Board, effective immediately.

 Greg and Lauren bring enormous energy, talent, and insight to the board.
-Gregs extensive experience in sports journalism as well as his recent two-year term as NABJ president will help us on multiple fronts.
-Laurens experience at American Greetings, where she is president of the companys Hispanic Resource Network in addition to working as a content and merchandising manager, will help the school as we strive to provide the best learning experience for future media professionals.
-Read more about Lo and Greg below.
+Greg’s extensive experience in sports journalism as well as his recent two-year term as NABJ president will help us on multiple fronts.
+Lauren’s experience at American Greetings, where she is president of the company’s Hispanic Resource Network in addition to working as a content and merchandising manager, will help the school as we strive to provide the best learning experience for future media professionals.

-Prior to his arrival in South Florida, Greg was the senior assistant sports editor at The Boston Globe.
+Prior to his arrival in South Florida, Lee was the senior assistant sports editor at The Boston Globe.
 He also worked for the (New Orleans) Times Picayune and The Washington Post.

-A native of New Orleans, La., Greg earned a Bachelor of Arts degree from Xavier University of Louisiana in 1996.
+A native of New Orleans, La., Lee earned a Bachelor of Arts degree from Xavier University of Louisiana in 1996.

 She earned her BS in Journalism from the Scripps School of Journalism with a minor in Business from Ohio University with the Outstanding Senior Award for Carr Van Anda studies and magna cum laude honors.